 Biopunk contributes to literary fiction not only by addressing contemporary anxieties surrounding synthetic biology and the commodification of life but also by expanding the technical and formal range of the novel.
 It creates a space for new modes of narrative experimentation that reflect the thematic pressure of the genre.
 Traditional coherence gives way to modular scenes, overlapping chronologies, and recursive character developments that never fully stabilize.
 These strategies are not ornamental; they serve as extensions of the genre’s central concerns, making the form of the story inseparable from its content.

 The stylistic features of biopunk respond directly to its subject matter.
 Sentences are often structured in a way that feels chemically precise or clinically detached, while shifts in tone or register may suggest the intrusion of nonhuman or system-level perspectives.
-Syntax may fragment under the weight of narrative stress, just as character consciousness dissolves under the influence of genetic engineering or pharmacological conditioning.
+Syntax may break down under the pressure of narrative stress, just as character consciousness dissolves under the influence of genetic engineering or pharmacological conditioning.
 These disruptions are deliberate.
 They foreground the porousness of narrative and the permeability of identity in a world where bodies are increasingly mediated, monitored, and modified.

 Fiction as a Mirror of Systemic Instability